Education Just for You - Older Adults

 Community Water Fluoridation

-The U.S. Department of Health and Human Services recommends a fluoride level of 0.7 mg/L for drinking water.
+The U.S. Department of Health and Human Services recommends all community water systems provide a fluoride level of 0.7 mg/L to prevent tooth decay.
 Even with the availability of other fluoride-containing products, water fluoridation safely prevents 25% of tooth decay in both children and adults.

-Do you know the fluoride level of the water in your community?
+Do you know the fluoride level in your community?

 More oral health resources